What are SMART goals? A guide with examples and templates

 Another objective-setting framework - and one that we live by at OpenBlend, is GROW.
 Developed around the same time as SMART objectives, the GROW model guides employees and managers along a structured path from goal assignment to goal completion.
 Here’s how it works:

-When applied in the right way, goal-setting frameworks such as these will support the creation of clearly defined and measurable objectives.
+When applied in the right way, goal-setting frameworks such as these will support the creation of clearly defined and measurable performance objectives.
 That’s a big win, but there are some potential drawbacks, too.
 For example, SMART is sometimes criticised for its lack of flexibility - something that, if not carefully managed, can cause serious detriment to productivity and performance.

 Let’s take a deeper dive into this need for agility and flexibility...